- Northern Ireland

 The weighting of assessment objectives varies between awarding bodies but the heaviest weighting is on assessment objective 3: develop and realise.

-As an internally assessed qualification, learners may complete the qualification at a time that suits the centre.
+As an internally assessed qualification, students may complete the qualification at a time that suits the centre.

 Completion of a Higher Project is expected to take 60 glh.
 This is half the size of a GCSE.